blck-iot/SNIxKWT/README.md

 <img width="250" alt="CleanShot 2022-11-06 at 11 20 11@2x" src="https://user-images.githubusercontent.com/42295932/200165431-96077fb7-9794-48a8-ac2a-9d5805eb7efd.png">

-The LW001 can "listen" for bluetooth beacons.
-The intendet use is to calculate the trackers locations based on signal strength and known loaction of beacons.
+The LW001 can "listen" for Bluetooth beacons.
+The intended use is to calculate the tracker's location based on the signal strength and known locations of beacons.

 We re-purposed this functionality.
-The logic behind is:
+The logic behind this is:

->**IF** the tracker can *hear* a beacon and this beacon is e.g. attached to a lions collar **THEN** the lion must be within a radius around the tracker.
+>**IF** the tracker can *hear* a beacon and this beacon is attached to a lion's collar **THEN** the lion must be within a radius around the tracker.

 ##### Filters

-For this we configured filters that only beacons with defined _Major_ are forwarded by the tracker.
-With _Majors_ groups of beacon tags can be created.
-All lion tags will have the same _Major_
+For this, we configured filters so that only beacons with defined _Major_ are considered by the tracker.
+With _Major_ settings,  groups of beaconing tags can be created.
+In our case, all lion tags will have the same _Major_
- The payload that is send from the tracker to TAGO contains:
+ The payload that is sent from the tracker to TAGO c

 - **UUID**
 - **RSSI**